 One of the most popular songs on Genius, Rap God by Eminem, has 117 annotations created by 1200+ contributors, a few verified annotations by Eminem, thousands of comments, a couple related articles and videos by Genius, 20+ question and answer pairs, and over 20 pieces of track info like recording location, samples, and the release date.
 The main product design challenge at Genius is fitting all of this information onto a page without taking away from the lyrics reading experience, and doing all of that on mobile.

-Fact tracks are text only, and limited to the duration of their song, so a lot of interesting information gets omitted.
-Building a similar experience on the Genius platform meant no limits on content or media, leading to expanded capabilities like content-specific interactive features.
-For example, the editorial team wrote a fact track card comparing Black Beatles by Rae Sremmurd to Day Tripper by The Beatles — in the song story version, we added two interactive slides: an audio scrubber to crossfade between the compared tracks, and a poll to choose which band is best.
+“Behind The Lyrics” is just text, and limited to the duration of a song, so a lot of interesting information gets omitted.
+Building a similar experience on the Genius platform meant no limits on content or media, leading to expanded capabilities like interactive features.
+For example, the editorial team wrote a fact track card comparing Black Beatles by Rae Sremmurd to Day Tripper by The Beatles — in the Song Story version, we added two interactive slides: an audio scrubber to crossfade between the compared tracks, and a poll to choose which band is best.
 Instagram Stories had just come out, and polls wouldn’t be introduced there until a year later.

-Packaging annotations, comments, articles and videos up into a separate experience meant we could show a single, strong call to action on the song page — the lyrics are unobstructed by line-by-line annotations, and the value proposition of the song story is clear: “learn more about this song.”
+Packaging annotations, comments, articles and videos into a separate experience from the lyrics meant we could show a single, strong call to action on the song page — the lyrics are unobstructed by annotations, and the value proposition of the Song Story is clear: “learn more about this song.”

 Before the design process began it was clear that static mockups wouldn’t be sufficient, since the product relies heavily on audio and video, and that the product would have to be reactive to editorial input.
 I used Origami to create individual interactions and animations, and eventually produced a fully-functioning demo app, fed by a JSON file.